CSE141pp/wi20-CSE141L-intro/README.md

 # TODO

-0. Update github url to point to the github classroom repo.
-1. Update link to git hub repo to point to git hub classroom.
-This should be a solo assignment.
 3. Update 'cse141s219' to reflect setting for current quarter.
 4. Verify that 'launch-141' still works.
 6. Update the name of the command campus provides us.
-9. Setup lab assigment on gradescope

 # Introduction to the Development Environment